 Having been spared a colossal expense, my mom gave us money to go on a honeymoon.
 At first we investigated one big trip to Fiji, then reconsidered our strategy.
 Instead of doing one expensive honeymoon, we managed to go on five cheaper ones: an already-scheduled vacation to Newport right after the wedding, then to Jamaica, Hawaii, the Florida Keys and back to Jamaica, all within a year.
 It was, as Mr. CK would say, fuckin’ awesome.

-Still going strong a decade after our simple ceremony
+Still going strong after a decade

 We’ve been married for almost nine years, which is like 10 years, which is a decade, which is a long time.
 We are very different people, but we align on the fundamentals.
 I love school, he still bristles at the thought.
 He likes people, I’d rather be left alone.
 I’m not as smart as I think I am, he’s smarter than he thinks he is.
 I’m a risk taker, he’s cautious.

 We’re both pretty funny – we laugh a lot.
 We enjoy being outside and getting our hands in the dirt.
-Together we love snorkeling amongst sea-creatures, hiking mountains and streams, finding a shady spot on a sunny beach, and playing in the surf.
+We love snorkeling amongst sea-creatures, hiking mountains and streams, finding a shady spot on a sunny beach, and playing in the surf.
 We agree on what is worth our money, time, and effort, because we agree on what is fundamentally important.
 We’re cheap, yet generous; lazy, yet energetic; nerdy, yet cool(?).
 Since quitting our jobs, we are even more in tune with living a good life together, and we are having the time of our lives.